ogechinagu/CsharpPracticeWork/README.md

 14) Write a program that checks a username against a stored value.
 How the user enters the username should NOT be case sensitive.
 15) Adapt program 1 so that it also takes in a password.
 If the user enters spaces after the password the computer will trim them out automatically.
 16) Write a program that will check a phone number is of the correct length.
+17) Write the code to generate the first 20 numbers in the Fibonacci sequence.

 ## How to Run the Program